grzesiek-worek/SeleniumCucumber/README.md

 2) ** Second task: ** ... in progrress ...
 (Scenario Outline: User successfully orders and buys the product)
 - User is logged in to MyStore
 - User choose to buy product
-- Choose product size
-- Choose product pieces
+- Choose product size, product pieces and add to cart
-- Add to cart
 - Go to options 'checkout'
 - Confirm address
 - Select a pickup method